-HORT 301C 2.0 Units
+HORT 301C 2 Units

-Adaptive Nursery Management

-Course Advisory: This course is primarily for students with disabilities.
+Adaptive Nursery and Landscape Management Course Advisory: This course is primarily for students with disabilities.
 This is a nursery and landscape skills vocational training course adapted for but not limited to students with intellectual and/or physical disabilities.
 Students will learn nursery and landscape management skills for employment preparation.
-Students will be given a letter grade of this course.
-Repeatable 2 times.
+Students will be given a letter grade for this course.
 Two hours lecture, four hours lab, four hours activity (8 week course).

-HORT 301D 2.0 Units
+HORT 301D 2 Units